pebble-technologies/AXI-master-IP-SV-testbench/README.md

 * m_axi_awsize == 3'b010: Confirms that each beat in the burst transfers 4 bytes of data.
 * m_axi_awburst == 2'b01: Checks if the burst type is incrementing, meaning the address will be incremented for each subsequent beat in the burst.

-* write_response_check (concurrent assertion): This assertion verifies that after a write request is accepted, the AXI master receives a write response within 10 clock cycles.
-This ensures that the write operation completes in a timely manner.

 ### Read operation
 #### Single read
 Similar to the write assertions but focus on the AXI read address channel signals (m_axi_araddr, m_axi_arlen, etc.) to ensure they are set correctly for a single read operation.
+* read_data_check (concurrent assertion): This assertion verifies that after a read request is accepted, the AXI master receives the read data within 5 clock cycles.
+This checks for timely completion of read operations.

 #### Burst read
 Assertions are similar to the burst write assertions, but they target the AXI read address channel (m_axi_araddr, m_axi_arlen, etc.).
 You would also need to add assertions to check address incrementation and data ordering for the read burst, similar to the write burst.

-* read_data_check (concurrent assertion): This assertion verifies that after a read request is accepted, the AXI master receives the read data within 5 clock cycles.
-This checks for timely completion of read operations.

 ## Key Concepts using SVA